rxluz/notes/README.md

 - [x] On delete return to main screen OK
 - [x] Fix the remove in edit mode OK
 - [x] On close in add mode delete the note in add mode OK
-- [x] Dont display the drafts in the main list OK
+- [x] Don't display the drafts in the main list OK
 - [x] Display the pinned notes first OK
 - [x] Don't display shortcuts in mobile mode OK
 - [x] Remove fist clear button in mobile mode OK
 - [x] Improve the mobile padding and alignment OK
 - [x] Change the float button colour OK
 - [x] Make the shortcuts work OK
+- [x] Attach the docs created
+- [x] Check if possible embed images
+- [x] Code the shortcuts
+- [x] Handle with invalid notes in edit mode
+- [x] create a feature table in readme
+- [ ] rename interfaces to pages
+- [ ] The previous tags are displaying in new notes
 - [ ] Review the BEM classes names [Know more](https://seesparkbox.com/foundry/bem_by_example)
 - [ ] Improve the tests quality
 - [ ] Remove useless css classes